SuperOfficeDocs/superoffice-docs/user-guide/en/user/service/admin/listpriorities.listpriorities.deletepriority.md

 # Delete priorities

-You cannot delete priorities from SuperOffice Service, but you can set the status of a priority to **Deleted**, to make it unavailable to users and customers.
-To do this:
+You cannot delete priorities from SuperOffice Service, but you can set the status of a priority to **Deleted**, to make it unavailable to users and customers. [!include[To do this](../../../includes/to-do-this.md)]

 1. Select ![icon][img1] **System settings** &gt; **Priorities**.
 The **Priorities** screen appears.
 2. Click the required priority.
 The **Priority properties** screen appears.